maxe1025/atom_arcade_launcher/README.md

 ### 3. Run the Launcher

 Simply run the executable.
+It is recomended for the arcade machine, that the launcher is set to start automatically.
 The launcher will automatically scan the `games/` directory next to the executable and load all valid game entries.

 ---